Shane Carruth

-Shane Carruth (born 1972) is an American filmmaker, screenwriter, composer, and actor.
-He is the writer, director, and co-star of the prize-winning science-fiction film Primer (2004), which was his debut feature.
-His second film, Upstream Color (2013), was an experimental science-fiction film which he wrote, directed, produced, edited, designed, and starred in.
-He also composed the scores for both films.
-In recognition of Carruth's idiosyncratic and, at times, bizarre filmmaking technique, director Steven Soderbergh told Entertainment Weekly, "I view Shane as the illegitimate offspring of David Lynch and James Cameron."
+Shane Carruth (born 1972) is an American filmmaker, known for science-fiction features in which he has filled numerous jobs, including producer, director, screenwriter, composer, and actor.
+These include his prize-winning debut Primer (2004) and Upstream Color (2013).
+In reference to Carruth's unusual filmmaking technique, director Steven Soderbergh described him as "the illegitimate offspring of David Lynch and James Cameron."

 Early life

 Carruth was born in Myrtle Beach, South Carolina in 1972.
 He attended Stephen F. Austin State University as a mathematics major.
 Before becoming a filmmaker, he worked as a developer of flight-simulation software.

 Career

 Primer

 For his independent film Primer, Carruth wrote, directed, produced, and performed one of the two main roles; he also composed the score.
 The film was honored at the 2004 Sundance Film Festival with the Grand Jury Prize and the Alfred P. Sloan Award.
 Carruth, a former software engineer with an undergraduate degree in mathematics, used his technical knowledge extensively on the project.